top of page

 4. Customer Due Diligence (CDD) & Enhanced Due Diligence (EDD)

-7. Whistleblowing & Reporting Concerns
+5. Whistleblowing & Reporting Concerns

 We support transparency and reporting of compliance issues.

-• Concerns can be reported confidentially to: compliance@usg.world
+• Reports can be sent to: compliance@usg.world

 • Anonymous reports are accepted.